Cubature methods to solve BSDEs: Error expansion and complexity control: Convergence analysis for the forward process

 \subsection{Forward Error expansion}

+In this section we show an expansion for the approximation error of conditional expectations when using the cubature method coupled with an Euler scheme.
+The idea of the proof follows the well-known approach of combining a one-step expansion with a global stability property.
+Importantly, the analysis relies on a good regularity property of the function being approximated, as required by the cubature operator.

-Let us start by remarking that in all our development $K,K',\ldots$ denote constants that might depend on the parameters of the problem (i.e. $T,f,g,b,\sigma,x_0)$ or on cubature measure that we assume fixed, but not on the parameters of the scheme.
+In all our development $K,K',\ldots$ denote constants that might depend on the parameters of the problem (i.e. $T,f,g,b,\sigma,x_0)$ or on cubature measure that we assume fixed, but not on the parameters of the scheme.
 We use the convention that their value might change from line to line.